PaulKinlan/paul.kinlan.me/content/en/2019-11-05-a-simple-video-insertion-tool-for-editorjs.markdown

 tags: [links, editor]
 ---

-I really like <a href="https://editorjs.io/">EditorJS</a>.
+I really like [EditorJS](https://editorjs.io/).
 It's let me create a very simple web-hosted interface for my static Hugo blog.

 EditorJS has most of what I need in a simple block-based editor.
 It has a plugin for headers, code, and even a simple way to add images to the editor without requiring hosting infrastructure.
 It doesn't have a simple way to add video's to the editor, until now.

-I took the <a href="https://github.com/editor-js/simple-image">simple-image</a>&nbsp;plugin&nbsp;repository and changed it up (just a tad) to create a <a href="https://github.com/PaulKinlan/simple-video">simple-video</a> plugin (<a href="https://www.npmjs.com/package/simple-video-editorjs">npm module</a>).
+I took the [simple-image](https://github.com/editor-js/simple-image) plugin&nbsp;repository and changed it up (just a tad) to create a [simple-video](https://github.com/PaulKinlan/simple-video) plugin ([npm module](https://www.npmjs.com/package/simple-video-editorjs)).
 Now I can include videos easily in this blog.

 If you are familar with EditorJS, it's rather simple to include in your projects.
 Just install it as follows